auth0/docs/articles/integrations/aws.md

 ## Delegation scenarios

 This second scenario is even more powerful.
-Auth0 can interact with **AWS STS** directly, and obtain an **AWS token** that can be used to call any AWS API.
+Auth0 can interact with **AWS STS** directly and obtain an **AWS token** that can be used to call any AWS API.

 This works with any supported [Identity Provider](/identityproviders) in Auth0: